adrianh-za/go-blinkt-rpi-v2/README.md

 Library written in Go to allow controlling of the Pimoroni Blinkt on a Raspberry Pi.

-NOTE: this was merely updated from https://github.com/adrianh-za/go-blinkt-rpi to work with modern Go.
+NOTE: This was merely updated from https://github.com/adrianh-za/go-blinkt-rpi to work with modern Go.
+I also wanted to test GoLand from Jetbrains and develop remotely from my PC against the RPi.
 Tested with Go v1.23

 ## Usage ##